Communities

 "Scope" has more meanings at a meta level as well

-Karl Knechtel‭ wrote about 11 hours ago
+Karl Knechtel‭ wrote 21 days ago

 I think that even in a meta sense, "scope" doesn't just describe topicality.
 It also describes whether a question is properly focused, versus being too broad.
 That is, whether it asks about the right amount of situations.
 One could debate, for example, whether to generalize a question to cover all random-access container types in a programming language, in light of someone finding an additional solution that only works with some of them.

-trichoplax‭ wrote about 4 hours ago
+trichoplax‭ wrote 21 days ago

 I agree that the English word "scope" has more meanings than the tag description currently defines, and that more than one of those meanings could be relevant to discussions on Meta.